aaron-lebo/updn/README.md

 ###updn

-This project started after a comment by someone on [Hacker News](http://news.ycombinator.com) suggesting implementing a Hacker News/Reddit/Digg style site where story submission and voting required Dogecoin.
+This project started after someone on [Hacker News](http://news.ycombinator.com) suggested implementing a Hacker News/Reddit/Digg style site where story submission and voting required Dogecoin.
 This is my attempt at something similar.

 ####tldr